sangeetashukla/OpenPedCan-analysis/analyses/filter-mutation-frequencies-tables/README.md

 ```

 ### `filter-mutation-frequencies-tables.Rmd`
-This R notebook filters SNV, CNV and fusion mutation frequencies tables to exclude Ensembl gene identifier that are not in `GENCODE v38` and `Ensembl package 104` , and lists identifiers filtered out.
+This R notebook filters SNV, CNV, and fusion mutation frequencies tables to exclude Ensembl gene identifier that are not in `GENCODE v38` and `Ensembl package 104` , and lists identifiers filtered out.

 Usage:
 ```r